Natural value. What is a natural number? History, scope, properties

 One is a natural number that does not follow any natural number.

-Every natural number is followed by one and only one number
+Each natural number is followed by one and only one number

 Every natural number other than $1$ follows one and only one natural number

-The subset of natural numbers containing the number $1$, and together with each number the number following it, contains all the natural numbers.
+The subset of natural numbers containing the number $1$, and together with each number the number following it, contains all natural numbers.

-Addition property of natural numbers
+Property of addition of natural numbers

 Commutative property: $a+b=b+a$